codedx/codedx-kubernetes/codedx/README.md

 ## Installing the Chart

-Using this chart requires [Helm](https://docs.helm.sh/), a Kubernetes package manager.
-You can find instructions for installing and initializing Helm [here](https://docs.helm.sh/using_helm/).
+Using this chart requires [Helm v3](https://docs.helm.sh/), a Kubernetes package manager.
+You can find instructions for installing Helm [here](https://helm.sh/docs/intro/install/).

 This chart contains a reference to stable/mariadb chart version 5.5.0, and deploys MariaDB 10.2.22.
 (Note that "chart version" does not correspond to "app version".)